Danlinlin/CrackStation/README.md

 ## Mission Statement

-This package cound crack passwords that matches the regular expression [A-Za-z0-9?!]{1,3} and encrypted using SHA-1 or SHA-256.
-This decrypter can quickly find the corresponding password in the lookup table with a time complexity of O(1).
-But it only cracks unsalted hashes.
-The purpose of this library is to deepen your understanding of password cracking and to practice swift usage.
+This package is useful for for those who want to learn how to write a crack station to crack unsalted hashes.
+It's educational for hacker beginners.
+The purpose of this library is to deepen users' understanding of password cracking and to practice the use of Swift and Python.

 ## Installation